gwisp2/Puzzleskip/README.md

 # Puzzleskip

+## WARNING: this mod crashes a game on some types of puzzles, even it you don't skip them.
+Puzzle types from the base game are ok.
+Puzzles with the rotation of circles with symbols definitely crash the game with this mod.

 **Puzzleskip** is a mod that allows players to skip puzzles in the Mansions of Madness: Second Edition application.
 Currently, only the Windows version of the application is supported.

 ## How to Install